impress-org/givewp-per-form-confirmations/readme.txt

 The dropdown in the form settings is populated *ONLY* with Pages that already have the `[give_receipt]` shortcode in them.
 So go add that to your page, and come back to the Form, refresh the page, and try again.

-= My page has the `[give_receipt]` shortcode but it STILL does not show up in the select list.
+= I have A LOT of donation confirmation pages, but only the first 30 appear.
 What do I do? =

-Most likely you have A LOT of pages with the shortcode it in, but you're only seeing the first 30 in the dropdown.
-Never fear, just use the search bar within the dropdown to search for your page.
+I chose "30" for performance reasons and because most folks don't need more than that.
+But if you do, then you can add this filter to your site to add as many as you need:

+`add_filter('pfc4g_receipt_page_query_number', 'my_query_number');

+function my_query_number() {
+	$query = 50;

+	return $query;
+}`

+Just update the `$query = 50;` to be whatever number you like.

-If that doesn't work, then it might be that your Pages search result is cached.
-For performance reasons, the query that grabs all the Pages with the shortcode in them is cached via a "transient".
-To get the latest results you need to delete that transient.
-The easiest way to do that is to install the free "Transients Manager" by Pippin Williamson.
-Then navigate to "Tools > Transients", and in the search bar search for: "pfconfs_pages_w_shortcode".
-Once you find that transient, delete it.
-Then head back to your form and all your most current pages with the shortcode should be listed correctly.
+Then, keep in mind that the page query results are stored in a "transient".
+If you need to see immediate results, then I recommend you install the "Transient Manager" addon.
+The navigate to "Tools > Transients", then in the search field, search for "pfconfs" and delete that transient.
+Then your results will show all 50 results in the dropdown.

+If you need assitance adding custom PHP snippets to your website, [check out our tutorial here](https://givewp.com/documentation/resources/adding-custom-functions-to-your-wordpress-website/).

 = I have a feature request, or would like to contribute to this plugin.
 Where can I do that? =

 Per Form Confirmations is hosted publicly on Github.
 We welcome your feedback and suggestions [there](https://github.com/impress-org/givewp-per-form-confirmations/issues).

+= Where can I submit Support Questions? =

+If you have purchased any of our Premium Add-ons, we can provide with your [Priority Support here](https://givewp.com/support?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=pfconfs).

+If you are a free GiveWP user and have a general question about GiveWP, [submit a ticket here](https://wordpress.org/support/plugin/give/).

+Otherwise, if your question is specific to "Per Form Confirmations for GiveWP," we're happy to answer your questions [here](https://wordpress.org/support/plugin/per-form-confirmation-pages-for-givewp/).

 == Screenshots ==